andyferris/BufferedArrays.jl/README.md

    (note: due the the fact that `Base.Array` is resizeable, it is the author's understanding that a similar double-indirection problem exists there too).

+ * I should remove run-time overhead of 1-based indexing (similarly possible for any indexing offset).

  * The garbage collector will believe the size of `BArray` is that of a pointer, and may not prioritize deallocation of large arrays.
 A method to guide the GC on the "real" number of bytes deallocated would be useful both here and